micaebe/rl/README.md

 # Pipeline Parallel Reinforcement Learning Training (DeepSeek R1 style)

-> **Warning**: This project is currently in a very early experimental stage and under heavy development.
-All features are subject to significant changes and improvements.
+> **Warning**: This project is currently in a very early experimental stage and not yet ready for use.
+All stuff is subject to significant changes and improvements.
 This implementation is primarily a learning project to rebuild the DeepSeek R1 training pipeline from scratch.

 ## Current State

-This project implements a basic version of pipeline-parallel training for language models using Group-Relative Policy Optimization (GRPO) in the style of R1 Zero (https://arxiv.org/pdf/2501.12948).
+This project implements a very basic version of pipeline-parallel training for language models using Group-Relative Policy Optimization (GRPO) in the style of R1 Zero (https://arxiv.org/pdf/2501.12948).
 The current implementation:

-- Has only been tested with Qwen2.5 0.5B & 1.5B Instruct model on 4xL4
+- Has only been tested with Qwen2.5 0.5B & 1.5B Instruct model on 4xL4 and 2xL4 GPUs
 - Has not yet produced "good" results for simple tasks (e.g. multiplication, character counting, task scheduling) but is able to train at get somehwat better (not yet tested a lot, I think it's mainly a matter of hyperparameters.
 As soon as I have a good training run, I'll update this section)
-- Is not optimized for performance
+- Is not optimized for performance (e.g. the parallelism is implemented using threads, also the backward pass is not parallelized.
+All this is very inefficient and is subject to change)
-- Lacks many important features (e.g. tensor parallelism, process based pipeline parallelism, parallel generation/sampling, validation pipeline, excessive logging)
+- Lacks many important features (e.g. parallel generation/sampling, validation pipeline, excessive logging, tensor parallelism support)

 ### Key Features

-- Basic pipeline parallel training across multiple GPUs using threads for the forward and backward pass of the target policy
 - GRPO implementation following https://arxiv.org/pdf/2402.03300 (except that here "hard" validations are used, so rule based validations/rewards like in DeepSeek R1)
 - Support for Qwen2 models
 - Simple numerical reward functions

-## Major Limitations & Planned Improvements

-### Performance Issues
+### Performance Issues/Feature Gaps
 - Generation/Sampling is not parallelized (all sampling happens on a single GPU)
 - Reference and old policy models are processed on single GPUs rather than being pipeline parallel/tensor parallel
 - Limited optimization for memory efficiency
 - No tensor parallelism support yet
-- Due to thread based parallelism, no multi-node support yet (only single nodes with multiple GPUs are supported)
+- No multi-node distributed training support yet

-### Feature Gaps
+- No good checkpointing/failure recovery
+- No validation pipeline
+- Limited model architecture support (only Qwen2.x is supported)
 - Limited reward function types (only simple numerical comparisons)
-- Limited model architecture support
-- No proper testing suite

-### Planned Improvements

-#### Short Term
-1. Parallelize generation/sampling process
-2. Parallelize reference/old policy model logprobs processing
-3. Improve memory efficiency of loss computation (so that the microbatch size can be increased, e.g. by using tensor parallelism.
-I've tested CPU offloading but the overhead for memory transfer is too high)
-4. Add better basic checkpointing
-5. Add more reward function types (LaTeX-aware, code execution, embedding-based)

-#### Medium Term
-1. Optimize overall pipeline efficiency
-2. Add support for more model architectures
-3. Add tests

-#### Long Term
-1. Multi-node distributed training support
-2. Advanced checkpointing and failure recovery

 ## Requirements

 - PyTorch
 - Transformers (v4.47.1)
+- Datasets
 - CUDA-capable GPUs (minimum 2)

 ## Installation